Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Santi Caballé is an Associate Professor of Computer Science at the Open University of Catalonia (UOC).
 His research interests are Software Engineering and Web-applications for collaborative Work.
 He has presented at over 100 well-established international conferences and workshops such as the 6th IEEE International Conference on Intelligent Networking and Collaborative Systems and the Fourth International Workshop on Adaptive Learning via Interactive, Collaborative and Emotional Approaches (ALICE 2014) As part of his work in collaborative learning and computational intelligence he has edited nine books and dozens of journal articles.

 Fatos Xhafa received his PhD in Computer Science in 1998 from the Department of Computer Science of the Technical University of Catalonia (UPC), Barcelona, Spain.
 Currently, he holds a permanent position of Professor Titular at UPC, BarcelonaTech.
 He was a Visiting Professor at Birkbeck College, University of London (UK) during academic year 2009-2010 and Research Associate at Drexel University, Philadelphia (USA) during academic term 2004/2005.
 Dr. Xhafa has widely published in peer reviewed international journals, conferences/workshops, book chapters and edited books and proceedings in the field (http://dblp.uni-trier.de/pers/hd/x/Xhafa:Fatos).
-He is awarded teaching and research merits by Spanish Ministry of Science and Education.
-Dr. Xhafa has an extensive editorial and reviewing service.
-He is editor in Chief of International Journal of Grid and Utility Computing and International Journal of Space-based and Situated Computing from Inderscience.
+He has been awarded teaching and research merits by Spanish Ministry of Science and Education.
+Dr. Xhafa has extensive editorial and reviewing experience.
+He is Editor-in-Chief of International Journal of Grid and Utility Computing and International Journal of Space-based and Situated Computing from Inderscience.
 He is actively participating in the organization of several international conferences and workshops.
 His research interests include parallel and distributed algorithms, optimization, networking, P2P and Cloud computing, security and trustworthy computing, among others.
 He can be reached at email@example.com and more information can be found at http://www.cs.upc.edu/~fatos/

-Technical University of Catalonia (UPC), Barcelona, Spain
+Professor, Technical University of Catalonia (UPC), Barcelona, Spain

 Elsevier.com visitor survey